 Fax: (314) 839-0249

-Provides educational information concerning various Hazelwood codes and ordinances.
+- Provides information concerning Hazelwood codes and ordinances

-- Assists the public with all matters relating to code violations in a courteous and expeditious manner.
+- Assists public with all matters relating to violations in a courteous and expeditious manner.

 Residential Occupancy Permit Program